aburgasser/splat/README.md

 SPLAT can compare an arbitrary number of spectra.

-* To measure the indices of a spectrum, use measureIndex or measureIndexSet:
+* To measure spectral indices, use measureIndex or measureIndexSet:

 ```
 sp = splat.getSpectrum(shortname='0415-0935')[0]